Solution Definition in Chemistry

 A solution is a homogeneous chemical mixture.

-In chemistry, a solution is defined as a type of homogeneous mixture consisting of two or more substances in which one substance (the solute) is dissolved in another (the solvent).
+In chemistry, a solution is a type of homogeneous mixture consisting of two or more substances in which one substance (the solute) is dissolved in another (the solvent).
 Because the mixture is homogeneous, a sample of a solution has the same appearance and concentration as any other sample.
 Although liquid and gaseous solutions are most familiar, a solution may exist in any phase.
 Usually, this is the phase of the solvent.

 Examples of Solutions